 Department of Biochemistry, Abdul Wali Khan University Mardan, Pakistan

-Material and Methods: We implemented the computational biology resources of AntiSMASH and BAGEL3 for the secondary metabolites prediction from the P. fluorescens strains genome sequences.
+Material and Methods: We implemented the computational biology resources of AntiSMASH and BAGEL3 for the secondary metabolites prediction from P. fluorescens strains genome sequences.
 The predicted secondary metabolites were evaluated using drug discovery chemoinformatics resources, like Drugbank database search and molecular docking inspection.

-Conclusion: The computational biology and drug discovery analyses identified different gene clusters in P. fluorescens genomes coding for salicylic acid like chemotypes biosynthesis.
+Conclusion: The computational biology and drug discovery analyses identified different gene clusters in P. fluorescens genomes coding for salicylic acid-like chemotypes biosynthesis.
 These gene clusters may worthy to target through metabolic engineering for the massive production of salicylates-like chemical scaffolds from microbial resources.